 Adding jQuery is for the purpose of making the circle navigation, on the right of the screen, work.
 The jQuery comes under our <script> tags.
 Will further use click function, scrollTop function and offset function to finally get the scrolling effect working.

-That’s it, you now have the basics of how to achieve the background fixed effect on your website.
+That’s it, you now have the basics of how to achieve the background fixed effect on your website to enhance your website background design.